LEADING OFF: Cubs try closing strong, Francona still out | FOX Sports

 HEALING TITO

 Cleveland’s Terry Francona won’t return to managing until after the All-Star break following a procedure Thursday to correct an irregular heartbeat.
 The 58-year-old Francona had been experiencing dizziness, fatigue and a rapid heart rate for several weeks.
 He had a cardiac ablation at the Cleveland Clinic, where he continues to recover after being admitted Tuesday.
-Francona won’t lead the AL All-Star team Tuesday in Miami as planned, and the goal is for him to return to the Indians when they open the second half at Oakland on July 14.
+Francona won’t lead the AL All-Star team Tuesday in Miami, and the plan is for him to return to the Indians when they open the second half at Oakland on July 14.

 MAC IS BACK